-NYSE Euronext’s (NYX) Pastina said regulators may want to review the frequency with which brokers and other firms use exchanges’ systems to test their algorithms and trading.
+NYSE Euronext’s (NYX:US) Pastina said regulators may want to review the frequency with which brokers and other firms use exchanges’ systems to test their algorithms and trading.

 “It’s amazing to me how many times software gets introduced and firms don’t test with you,” he said.
 “Whether we have test symbols in production or we run industry tests, it’s always the same firms that come in and test and those are the firms that generally don’t have issues.
 There’s a long list of firms that never show up.”

 While Knight’s mishap started on Aug.
 1 with a software error, it lingered for another half hour because of a “risk- management and control and management processes problem,” Jamil Nazarali, head of Citadel Execution Services, said today.
 The unit of Citadel, the hedge fund founded by Ken Griffin, competes in electronic market making with Knight, where Nazarali worked before joining the Chicago-based firm.